andrew/ultimate-awesome/README.md

 - [awesome-video-prediction](https://github.com/dadadadawjb/awesome-video-prediction) - A curated list of awesome video prediction papers.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-courses](https://github.com/EddieVillegas/awesome-courses) - Lista de cursos y tutoriales gratuitos.
-- [Unsupervised-Anomaly-Detection-in-Brain-MRI](https://github.com/FinnBehrendt/Unsupervised-Anomaly-Detection-in-Brain-MRI) - A Collection of Data sets and Approaches to UAD in Brain MRI.
-- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
-Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
-Perfect for beginn.
 - [awesome-fintech-india](https://github.com/gitcommitshow/awesome-fintech-india) - List of awesome financial services APIs and tools available to Indian developers.
 - [awesome-deep-learning-materials](https://github.com/hggeorgiev/awesome-deep-learning-materials) - Curated materials from Centroida's Deep Learning team.
 - [awesome-ai-qr-codes](https://github.com/ispacekid/awesome-ai-qr-codes) - 😎 Awesome lists of AI QR code art tools and resources.